mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 ColumnDef is a field level annotation which maps a Java field to a database table field.
 It defines the following attributes:

 * **name**: The full name of the field.
-This is optional; by default the camelCase name of the java field will be converted into "snake" case (words seperated by undderscores).
+This is optional; by default the camelCase name of the java field will be converted into "snake" case (words separated by underscores).
 So a field called **itemId** in the code will be represented as **item_id** in the database table.
 * **primaryKey**: Each data model needs to have at least one field marked as a primary key.
-Adding the primaryKey=true attribute to muplitple fields will generate a composite primary key and is a common practice in the openpos framework.
+Adding the primaryKey=true attribute to multiple fields will generate a composite primary key and is a common practice in the openpos framework.
 * **type**: This is optional and should not normally be specified. openpos-persist will determine the JDBC type based on the Java field type.
 One common use for this is to specify that a **String** should map to a **clob**, as in: type = Types.CLOB
 ~~~